Taylor Walker (footballer): All-Australian recognition and Coleman contention (2022-2024)

 Walker had another outstanding season in 2022, being Adelaide's leading goalkicker for a record sixth time with 47 goals for the year, breaking the record set by Tony Modra in 1997, the year Adelaide won the premiership.
 Walker kicked four goals in his return game from suspension against Essendon in Round 4.
 He kicked bags of five goals against Richmond in Round 5 and Collingwood in Round 18, as well as a bag of six against North Melbourne in Round 15.
 Walker was named in the All Australian squad of 40, but did not make the final team.

 Walker had a somewhat quiet start to the 2023 season, kicking only three goals in the first three games.
 He returned to form in Round 4, kicking four goals against Fremantle.
 In his 250th match in Round 13, 2023, Walker would go on to kick a career-high 10 goals against an undermanned West Coast side, crushing his previous personal best of seven goals against the Brisbane Lions in 2015.
 In Showdown LIV in Round 20, Walker was awarded the Showdown Medal after a major seven goal haul.
-After kicking another nine goals against West Coast in the final round of the season, Walker temporarily lead the Coleman Medal tally until Charlie Curnow kicked three goals in Carlton's final game to take the medal from Taylor Walker.
+After kicking another nine goals against West Coast in the final round of the season, Walker temporarily led the Coleman Medal tally until Charlie Curnow kicked three goals in Carlton's final game to take the medal from Taylor Walker.
 Regardless, Walker's final tally of 76 goals in a season is the most of any Crow since Tony Modra in 1997, when he won the Coleman Medal.
 Walker capped off his career-best season with his first selection in the All-Australian team and a personal-best 16 Brownlow votes.

 Walker missed the first game of the 2024 season against due to injury.
 In round 8, Walker kicked two goals to overtake Brendan Fevola in the all-time goalkicking category, totalling 624 goals and sitting in 33rd place.
 Following five consecutive leading goalkicker awards at Adelaide, Walker's forward dominance was finally relinquished by the rise of young Darcy Fogarty in 2024.
 Following the conclusion of Adelaide's season, the out-of-contract Walker signed on for another year, despite rumours that he could finish his career at a rival club. free agent Isaac Cumming chose Adelaide as his club of destination in the off-season, citing Walker as an influence due to their shared Broken Hill roots.